neondatabase/website/content/docs/manage/orgs-api.md

 There are two types of organization API keys:

 - **Organization API keys** — These keys provide admin-level access to all organization resources, including projects, members, and settings
-- **Project-scoped organization API keys** — These keys provide limited,member-level access to specific projects within the organization
+- **Project-scoped organization API keys** — These keys provide limited, member-level access to specific projects within the organization

 Only organization admins can create these keys, and the key token is only displayed once at creation time.
 For detailed instructions, see [Manage API Keys](/docs/manage/api-keys#create-an-organization-api-key).